camptocamp/build-debian-cloud/README.md

 ## Usage ##

+The script is started with ``./build-debian-cloud``.
+You can choose to either bootstrap a Debian AMI (``./build-debian-cloud ec2``) or a Google Compute Engine image (``./build-debian-cloud gce``).
-The script is started with ``./ec2debian-build-ami`` it has sensible defaults but can be configured with options and plugins.
-To see a list of options run ``./ec2debian-build-ami --help``.
+Both modes have sensible defaults and can be configured with options and plugins.
+To see a list of options use ``--help``.
-At the very least, the script needs to know your AWS credentials.
+When creating an AMI the script at least needs to know your AWS credentials.

 There are no interactive prompts, the bootstrapping can run entirely unattended from start till finish.